Screen fatigue is harming your eyesight and sabotaging businesses.

 One simple routine that you can start right away is the 20-20-20 rule.
 This is where every 20 minutes, you look at something 20 feet away for 20 seconds.

-WCAG 2.1 Website Accessibility and “Colour Contrast Validation” is often very much down to possibly you, and/or your designers.
+WCAG 2.1 Website Accessibility Guidelines and “Colour Contrast Validation” implementation are often very much down to you, and/or your designers.

-However, the “reasonable adjustments”, adaptations or personal customisation/calibration of the users DSE screen interface for accessibility, is not something that can be provided as a minimal “one size fits all solution.”
+However, the “reasonable adjustments”, adaptations and personal customisation/calibration of users DSE screens for accessibility, are not something that can be provided as a minimal “one size fits all solution.”
+For optimal results, they need to be individualised.

 While screen text accessibility is not legislated for under DSE regulations, it is considered to be included under disability and accessibility.
-So it won’t be uncommon to see more claims “resulting from any omission” under the ADA or UK Equality Act.
-Proving that you have taken steps to mitigate this risk will go a long way towards protecting you against future litigation and disability lawsuits are on the rise.
+Meaning, it won’t be uncommon to see more claims “resulting from any omission” under the ADA or UK Equality Act.
+Proving that you have taken steps to mitigate this risk will go a long way towards protecting you against future litigation.
+Disability lawsuits are on the rise.

-Take a look at our explainer video – a quick and easy watch that explains Computer Vision Syndrome, also known as Screen Fatigue.
+Take a look at our explainer video – a quick 4-minute watch that explains Computer Vision Syndrome, also known as Screen Fatigue.

 Help the S.M.A.R.T.
 Foundation